DTJF/libpruio/src/doc/_3_pins.md

 Position information is computed by counting the transitions of the input signals considering the direction information (A and B inputs are necessary).
-In case of just one input the position counter runs in upwart direction.
+In case of just one input (A) the position counter always runs in upwart direction.

 An index signal (I input) can be used to reset the counter.
 By default the counter is set to zero on the positive transition of the index